danieljperry/LeaveALegacy/README.md

 		cdv clsp build ./leavealegacy/legacy.clsp
 		cdv clsp build ./leavealegacy/passwordprotect.clsp

-2. The first puzzle we need to build is the password-protected puzzle, which is the innermost puzzle.
+2. Start by building the innermost puzzle, which in this case is the password-protected puzzle.
 I’ll call it [PasswordPuzzle].

 	a.
 Choose a password and get its hash.
 Sha256 is built into chialisp, so this is easy to do from the command line.
-If we want the password to be _hello_, we can run this command: run '(sha256 hello)'
+If we want the password to be _hello_, we can run this command:

+			run '(sha256 hello)'

 	The resulting hash is 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824

 	b.
-Curry the hash into [PasswordPuzzle], and use the treehash flag: cdv clsp curry ./leavealegacy/passwordprotect.clsp.hex -a 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824 –treehash
+Curry the hash into [PasswordPuzzle], and use the treehash flag:

+			cdv clsp curry ./leavealegacy/passwordprotect.clsp.hex -a 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824 –treehash

-		The result using the ‘hello’ hash is 0933224426cc47801ecfc4d1914c22ea5116c38eefef9989396e85af75b1259f Save this hash as it will be needed in the next puzzle.
+	The result using the ‘hello’ hash is 0933224426cc47801ecfc4d1914c22ea5116c38eefef9989396e85af75b1259f

+	Save this hash as it will be needed in the next puzzle.

 3. Now build the inner legacy puzzle, which I’ll call [BobPuzzle].
 This puzzle uses [PasswordPuzzle] as its inner puzzle.
-Do this by currying in 3 values, and using the --treehash flag to obtain a hash:
+Curry in 3 values:

 	a.
 Bob’s public key.

 	b.
 The amount of time before Bob’s simulated death, in seconds

 	c.
 The inner puzzle hash, obtained in step 2 above.

+	Also, use the --treehash flag to obtain a hash:

 		cdv clsp curry ./leavealegacy/legacy.clsp.hex -a BobPubKey -a 7200 -a 0x0933224426cc47801ecfc4d1914c22ea5116c38eefef9989396e85af75b1259f --treehash

 	NOTE: You have to prepend all command line arguments that should be interpreted as bytes with ‘0x’.

 	The result of this command using the above parameters is:
 	9c6e047a0771accebb46d5448d172b4e9f77f805f3b33d7fff5db4208c46286a

-This gives us the treehash of [BobPuzzle] with [PasswordPuzzle] as the inner puzzle.
+	This gives us the treehash of [BobPuzzle] with [PasswordPuzzle] as its inner puzzle.

 4. Build the outer legacy puzzle, which I’ll call [AlicePuzzle].
 This puzzle uses [BobPuzzle] as its inner puzzle.
-Do this by currying in 3 values, and using the --treehash flag to obtain a hash:
+Curry in 3 values:

 	a.
 Alice’s public key.

 	b.
 The amount of time before Alice’s simulated death, in seconds

 	c.
 The inner puzzle hash, obtained in step 3 above.

+	Also, use the --treehash flag to obtain a hash:

 		cdv clsp curry ./leavealegacy/legacy.clsp.hex -a AlicePubKey -a 3600 -a 0x9c6e047a0771accebb46d5448d172b4e9f77f805f3b33d7fff5db4208c46286a --treehash

 	This gives the treehash of [AlicePuzzle].
 Using the above values gives us: cd1a9493211f66da3afda7c1a313877d14c29655d9713d96c872e396f82fc4d9

 5. Obtain the wallet address for the treehash.
 If running on testnet, use the txch prefix:

 		cdv encode [treehash] --prefix txch

 6. Send a coin of any value to the wallet address.
 Presumably this will be sent from Alice’s wallet, but technically it could come from anywhere.

 After confirmation on the blockchain, the coin is now set up.
 Using the values from this example, only Alice can spend the coin for the first hour.
 During the second hour (after Alice’s simulated death and before Bob’s), only Alice and Bob can spend the coin.
 After two hours anyone with the password can spend it.